seungwoo7050/gpt-01/devhistory/Kotlin_Enterprise_Foundry_Rule.md

 ## 2. Phase 0: Project Initialization & Workspace Setup

 This phase establishes the workspace.
-The original legacy project is a **read-only reference** and must not be modified.
+The original legacy project must be treated as a **read-only reference** and should not be modified.

 1.  **Create Project Root:** Create a new top-level directory named `Kotlin-Enterprise-Foundry-Reconstruction`.

 2.  **Establish Directory Structure:** Inside the root, create the following subdirectories:
     ```
     Kotlin-Enterprise-Foundry-Reconstruction/
-    ├── legacy_project/         # The original, untouched legacy codebase.
+    ├── legacy_project/         # The original, untouched legacy codebase (read-only).
-    ├── output/                 # The final, clean codebases for each of the 4 deliverables will be saved here.
+    ├── output/                 # The 4 final, clean codebases will be saved here as snapshots.
     └── devhistory/             # All documentation, including this rulebook, will reside here.
     ```

-3.  **Initialize Rules:** Place this document in the `devhistory/` directory as `Project_Rule.md`.
+3.  **Initialize Rules:** Place this document inside the `devhistory/` directory as `Project_Rule.md`.

 ---

 ## 3. The Four Reconstruction Paths (The "What")

 This project will produce four independent, fully documented, and tested application snapshots.
-The workflow will address each of these paths, using the others as context or a foundation.
+The workflow will address each of these paths.

 1.  **Path 1: The Core Template (MVP 1-4)**
     - **Goal:** Reconstruct and document the creation of a generic, extensible web application template based on Hexagonal Architecture.